Everything You Need to Know About the Gwinnett County DUI Court

 Speak with a trusted Gwinnett DUI Court lawyer in Georgia.

 If you face repeat DUI charges, your sentence could include treatment with the Gwinnett County DUI Court.
-Learn more about this 3-phase intervention program here.
+Read more about the details of DUI proceedings here.

 Author: Philip Kim, Founder, Philip Kim Law, P.C.